snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/launcher.png)

 - Within the deployment type screen, click on the button `I will build and run locally`
-- Next, select your mission : `Cloud Native Development - Demo Front`
+- Next, select your mission : `Cloud Native Development - Demo Frontend`

 ![](image/missions.png)